Pate de Campagne or Country Terrine is served across France makes a great lunch, it is usually served with gerkins.

 Put a sprig of bay leaves in the base of the terrine and then line with the rashers of bacon, leaving enough hanging over the sides to cover the top.
 Spoon the filling into the terrine and fold the ends of the bacon over the top.
 Cover the top with a layer of well-greased baking paper and then wrap the whole terrine in a layer of foil.

 Place the terrine in a large baking dish and pour water into the baking dish to come halfway up the sides of the terrine.
-Bake in this bain-marie for 11/2 hours, or until the pate is shrinking away from the sides of the terrine.
+Bake in this bain-marie for one and a half hours, or until the pate is shrinking away from the sides of the terrine.